recursionpharma/EFAAR_benchmarking/README.md

 First, run `notebooks/map_building_benchmarking.ipynb` for GWPS, cpg0016, and cpg0021 individually.
 This process will build each of these maps and report the perturbation signal and biological relationship benchmarks.
 Afterwards, run `notebooks/map_evaluation_comparison.ipynb` to explore the constructed maps using the methods presented in our paper.
 In order for the latter notebook to work, make sure to set the `save_results` parameter to True in the former notebook.

-`notebooks/rxrx3_benchmarking.ipynb` contains an example of extracting gene-gene relationships recall and compound-gene average precision scores for the public Rxrx3 dataset.

 We've uploaded the 128-dimensional PCA-TVN maps we constructed for GWPS, cpg0016, and cpg0021 to the `notebooks/data` directory.
 So, for convenience, one can run `notebooks/map_evaluation_comparison.ipynb` directly on these uploaded map files if they wish to explore the maps further without running `notebooks/map_building_benchmarking.ipynb`.
 See `notebooks/data/LICENSE` for terms of use for each dataset.

 RxRx3 embeddings are available as separate parquet files per plate in the embeddings.tar file, downloadable from https://rxrx3.rxrx.ai/downloads.
 Note that in this data, all but 733 genes are anonymized.